Rightpoint/BonMot/README.md

 ## Unit Testing helpers

-`-[NSAttributedString bon_humanReadableString]` expands special characters out into human-readable strings.
+NSAttributedString's `bon_humanReadableString` expands special characters out into human-readable strings.
 This is useful for writing unit tests where you need to compare a BonMot-generated string with an example string which may contain invisible or hard-to-read characters.
 For example, here’s a string with an embedded image, a non-breaking space, and some text that contains an en dash:

 <details>
 <summary>Objective-C</summary>